Azure/cosmos-explorer/test/README.md

 most 320px, and the Settings form at most 496px.
 They must still shrink to fit a narrow panel without clipping values, errors, or accessible labels.

+Repeat the opt-in live workflow with `FULL_TEXT_TEST_LANGUAGE` set to each of `en-US`, `fr-FR`, `de-DE`, `es-ES`, `it-IT`, `pt-PT`, and `pt-BR` (English is the default).
+Run languages sequentially, not in parallel: each workflow provisions one uniquely named 400-RU/s container and confirms deletion before completion.
+An optional `FULL_TEXT_TEST_RUN_ID` (lowercase letters, digits, and hyphens, at most 30 characters) identifies the run's containers.
+The workflow checks 20-word lists with case differences, duplicates, and accented text through creation, indexed locks, an unindexed-path save, Discard, and full page reload.
+Query-result assertions intentionally fail if persisted custom words do not affect search as expected; do not replace their expected results with current backend behavior.

+For UI acceptance, exercise 0, 1, 5, 20, and 100 entries in **both** word lists and
+both creation/Settings.
+Test real newline paste, CRLF, middle edits, whole-line deletion, long and multilingual words, a late invalid entry, differing list lengths, filter off/on, and keyboard inspection of locked values.
+Include all default/path language combinations and service-default reset.
+A passing serialization test or tidy one-word screenshot is not multiword UX acceptance.

 Verify modern policy fields with raw ARM JSON.
 Older typed management clients, including `az cosmosdb sql container show`, may omit fields unknown to their models even when the service preserved them.